Lashuk1729/Medical-Appointment-No-Shows/README.md

 It is basically divided into four sections:

-1. __Introduction__, where the investigation problem is set and the dataset is described
+1. __Introduction__, where the investigation problem is set and the dataset is described.
-2. __Data Wrangling__, where the acquired data are cleaned and parsed
+2. __Data Wrangling__, where the acquired data are cleaned and parsed.
-3. __Exploratory Data Analysis__, in which some intuition about the data are built based on the found patterns
+3. __Exploratory Data Analysis__, in which some intuition about the data are built based on the found patterns.
-4. __Conclusion__, where the found insights about the problem are reviewed
+4. __Conclusion__, where the found insights about the problem are reviewed.